Schools Scramble to Feed Students After Coronavirus Closures

 Even though most patients infected with the virus have only mild or moderate symptoms such as a fever or cold, school closures are widely accepted as a key way to slow the spread.

-Some of the nation’s largest districts, including New York City and Chicago, were open for now, with concerns over their mission to provide free or reduced-cost meals to hundreds of thousands of students from lower-income families.
+Some large districts, including New York City, were staying open for now, with concerns over their mission to provide free or reduced-cost meals to hundreds of thousands of students from lower-income families.

-“A substantial percentage of our students depend upon the schools for eating,” Chicago Mayor Lori Lightfoot said Thursday.
-“They depend upon the schools for shelter and in some instances for where they get their clothing and other needs."

-But others, like Los Angeles and San Diego, which had held out on closing for the same reasons, on Friday announced they would close.
+But others, like Los Angeles and San Diego, which had held out on shutting down for the same reasons, on Friday announced they would close.

 “There is evidence the virus is already present in the communities we serve, and our efforts now must be aimed at preventing its spread," Los Angeles Superintendent Austin Beutner and San Diego Superintendent Cindy Marten said in a joint statement.